 - 1. Thank people for attending.
-Two or three sentences about the church hosting the screening; the church's name, where it is, what time services are and thanks to sponsors (if any?). - 2.
+Two or three sentences about the group/organisation hosting the screening (if appropriate); the name, where it is, how and who to connect with, and thanks to sponsors (if any?). - 2.
 Show of hands of anyone who knows of Arthur Stace or has seen Eternity on the streets. - 3.
 Show of hands of anyone who has seen a depiction of Arthur's Eternity used by someone for a different purpose. - 4.
-Mention that the film runs 70 mins and give a brief outline of what to expected after the screening.
+Mention that the film runs 70 mins and give a brief outline of what to expect after the screening.
 E.g., a Q&A, an opportunity to share your Eternity story, invitation to head out for dinner with a friend, or find someone at the event to have a chat about Eternity and what it means to you... - 5.
 Play the film